At the moment, I’m mostly working on my "Habilitation", which has the working title Morals and Non-Ideal Markets

 .
 The central idea is to examine non-ideal-but-non-failed markets, as for example the market for kidneys in the US, from a moral perspective.
 In this market, kidneys are exchanged, but not following the logic of the "ideal market" (impersonal forces of supply and demand coordinated via the price of the good).
 Still, what we see is anything but a case of market failure.
 In fact, the market is explicitly designed to operate in this way, i.e. designed to deviate from the ideal market, to be non-ideal in at least one respect (no money is used as a means of facilitating exchange).
 How are we to evaluate the market for kidneys and similar non-ideal markets from an ethical perspective?Articles & chapters

 - Mildenberger, C.D. (forthcoming).
-Spontaneous Disorder.
-Journal of Institutional Economics.
+Corporate Responsibilization.
+Journal of Applied Philosophy.

 - Mildenberger, C.D. (forthcoming).
 Economic Evil and the Other.
 Revue de philosophie économique.

 The purpose of this paper is twofold.
 First, it proposes an idiosyncratically economic definition of evil.
 An agent performs an economically evil action if he intentionally harms (or causes others to harm) another agent materially, if he likewise materially loses from this action, and if there would have been a materially more rewarding course of action open to him.
 Second, it argues how we can classify different theories of economic evil and different economically evil actions based on an analysis of the relationship between the harming agent and the harmed Other.
 Doing so, the essay highlights how one particular kind of economic evil has yet to receive proper attention.
 This kind of economic evil is characterized by a special relationship of agent and Other.
 Namely, the agent only cares about the Other as far as the Other’s material payoff is concerned – and only to the extent that he makes sure that it is negative.
 The paper also cites evidence of such behavior.